Blended in-game ads

 - Other sizes: 768x1024, 1920x1080, 970x250, 728x90, 300x600, 320x320, 160x600, 250x250, 320x100, 360x640, 320x180.

-- Supported formats: PNG, JPEG, JPG, GIF, *HTML, *Tags (DCM, Adform and others) ads that are non-interactive
+- Supported formats: PNG (Not supported by Anzu), JPEG, JPG, GIF, *HTML, *Tags (DCM, Adform and others) ads that are non-interactive

-* Creatives that includes JS is not supported by PC, game console publishers.
+* Creatives that includes JS is not supported by PC, console and some mobile publishers.

 - Recommended video size: 320x480, 480x320, 1024x768, 768x1024